 Time Passes

-Though she started in factoring strictly part-time, Tina became a “professional” freelance factoring and business finance consultant over time and it did not take long until her six-figure annual income far-eclipsed her income earned in her mortgage note business primarily due to the residual month-month income from factoring.
-Over time, her initial client, the painting contractor, no longer needed her services, and although she received commission income for nearly four years, the contractor eventually qualified for a large bank loan.
-The commercial cleaning company, however, has been a different story.
+Though she started in factoring strictly part-time, Tina became a “professional” freelance factoring and business finance consultant over time and it did not take long until her six-figure annual income far-eclipsed her income earned in her mortgage note business primarily due to the residual month-month income common from factoring.
+Over time, her initial client, the painting contractor, no longer needed her services, and although Tina received commission income of roughly $500 per month for nearly four years ($24,000), the contractor eventually qualified for a large bank loan.
+Tina’s referral of the commercial cleaning company, however, has been a different story.

-Tina is now a complete factoring consultant success, having been in the industry for nearly 20 years.
-While her clients come and go, she has expanded her services to SBA loans, international factoring, merchant cash, and more.
-Her business as a broker has matured, and her active prospect list in her CRM is now over 13,000.
-She now does little new marketing and is able to bring in new clients routinely from past work and an expansive list of referrer sources.
+Tina is now a perfect example of a factoring consultant success, having been in the industry for nearly 20 years.
+While her portfolio of factoring clients come and go, she has expanded her services to SBA loans, international factoring, and more.
+Her business as a broker has matured, and her active prospect and referrer list in her CRM (customer relationship manager) is now over 13,000.
+Her past work means she now does little new marketing and is able to bring in new clients routinely from relationships she has developed.

 As a well-established broker, Tina routinely has clients that use her services in factoring for 3 years, 5 years, and even 7 years and longer.
-Her longest factoring client, however, has been her very first referred client (commercial cleaning company), who has been an active factoring commission-generating client for eighteen-plus years.
+Her longest factoring client, however, has been her very first referred client (commercial cleaning company), who has been an active factoring commission-generating client now for eighteen-plus years.
 She refers to this client as her “New Car Client” since the average commission earned from this small cleaning company has been (each and every month for 18 years) on average $250.
+In fact her smallest commission was only $95 and that occurred during the Covid crisis.
+Her largest monthly commission check was a little over $550.
+But, on the whole, Tina has average roughly $275 per month in commissions.
 This single monthly residual commission has provided her with a shiny new vehicle lease for the last 18 years.